 This will be the file format the image will be exported in.
 Depending on the options you choose, additional options may also be available as fields below.
-The options are JPEG, PNG and GIF.
+The options are JPEG, PNG, GIF and WEBP.
 By default, the existing file type of your image will be selected (if it is one of those three options).

 This will reduce the file size but will also affect the quality of the image.
 The options will vary from Low (10%) to Maximum (100%), the original file.
-Note that this field will only appear if the file type is JPEG.
+Note that this field will only appear if the file type is JPEG or WEBP.

 The options here will depend on the file format selected.
 In general, the compression type can help to reduce the file size, but with various impacts on the quality.
-Note that this field will only appear if the file type is JPEG.
+Note that this field will only appear if the file type is JPEG, GIF or PNG.